progit/progit/en/06-git-tools/01-chapter6.markdown

 ### Un-applying a Stash ###

-In some use case scenarios you might want to apply stashed changes, do some work, but then un-apply those changes that originally came form the stash.
+In some use case scenarios you might want to apply stashed changes, do some work, but then un-apply those changes that originally came from the stash.
 Git does not provide such a `stash unapply` command, but it is possible to achieve the effect by simply retrieving the patch associated with a stash and applying it in reverse:

     $ git stash show -p stash@{0} | git apply -R